 - See some of the most advanced ocean robots in the world, including Nereid Under Ice, REMUS, Slocum glider, and JetYak.

 - See the REMUS SharkCam and TurtleCam, autonomous underwater vehicles (AUV) equipped with video cameras and navigational and scientific instrumentation that enable it to locate, track, and film tagged marine animals, such as a great white shark and leatherback turtle.

 - Learn about climate change, marine debris, and ocean exploration.

 - Make your own Science Stroll souvenirs at the kids’ activities table.

 8. WHOI Redfield Auditorium

 At 11 a.m. and 1 p.m., the Woods Hole Film Festival will be screening the 2017 Filmmaker in Residence Josh Seftel’s film “Secret Life of Scientists and Engineers.”
-Each program will be about an hour, but the folks can come and go.
+Each program will last about an hour, but visitors are free to come and go.

 Explore a marine touch tank full of animals from Buzzards Bay and hands-on family friendly activities.

 Videos, displays, and exhibits include marine mammals, Titanic, hydrothermal vents, polar research and many more.
 Check out Splash Lab science demos.

 Check out reprints of historical photographs and publications about the long history of science in Woods Hole.
 Learn about navigation and shellfish exhibits.
 Special activities for children include learning to tie knots and to read signal flags.